Christine Ohlman

-Christine Ohlman (born November 25, in the Bronx, New York City) is a singer, songwriter, guitarist, recording artist, music scholar.
+Christine Ohlman (born November 25, in the Bronx, New York City) is an American singer, songwriter, guitarist, recording artist, music scholar.
 Her nickname "The Beehive Queen" refers to her distinctive platinum beehive.
-She leads the band Christine Ohlman and Rebel Montez consisting of Michael Colbath (bass), Larry Donahue (drums), Cliff Goodwin (guitar), founding member and guitarist (Eric Fletcher) (died in 2006) with whom she has recorded six albums.
-Additionally, she was the long-running vocalist for the Saturday Night Live Band for over 30 years, and appears annually at the W.C.
+She leads the band Christine Ohlman and Rebel Montez, consisting of Michael Colbath (bass), Larry Donahue (drums), Cliff Goodwin (guitar), founding member and guitarist (Eric Fletcher) (died in 2006) with whom she has recorded six albums.
+Additionally, she has been the long-running vocalist for the Saturday Night Live Band for over 30 years, and appears annually at the W.C.
 Handy Music Festival in Florence/Sheffield/Muscle Shoals, Alabama.

 Background

 Christine's recording career began at age 16 with the New Haven, Connecticut-based band The Wrongh (sic) Black Bag recording a version of the Blues Project's "Wake Me, Shake Me" for the Mainstream Records owner/producer Bob Shad.
 Relocating to Connecticut and working out of a studio in Wallingford, Connecticut (initially called Syncron Sound and now known as Trod Nossel), Ohlman next fronted a group called Fancy with her brother Vic Steffens, releasing an LP "Fancy Meeting You Here" and a 45 "All My Best" on the Poison Ring label.
-She overdubbed backup vocals for the Rolling Stones Metamorphosis album and developed a lifelong friendship with Rolling Stones producer Andrew Loog Oldham.
+She overdubbed backup vocals for the Rolling Stones' Metamorphosis album and developed a lifelong friendship with Rolling Stones producer Andrew Loog Oldham.
 She later sang on the Oldham-produced Essence to Essence (by Donovan) and edited the second installment of Oldham's autobiography 2Stoned.